sstok/park-manager/bundles/CoreBundle/README.md

-Park-Manager CoreModule
+Park-Manager CoreBundle
 =======================

-The Park-Manager CoreModule forms the heart of the Park-Manager Application.
+The Park-Manager CoreBundle forms the heart of the Park-Manager Application.

 See resources for more information.